 Draw on professionals to help you build your social media presence.
 Ask lawyers for advice on legal issues and enlist staff to handle invoices or perform time-consuming administrative tasks.
 Running a business means being able to delegate responsibilities when needed.

-Freebies serve as a good method to market your private counseling practice.
-Complimentary workshops and events build your business recognition.
+Freebies are a good way to market your private counseling practice.
+Complimentary workshops and events also build business recognition.

 "Charging for everything is a foolish mistake when you are just starting out," Hornstein explains.